Kong/docs.konghq.com/app/gateway/2.8.x/reference/external-plugins.md

 in your Kong configuration file or environment variable.
 3. Set configuration according to [Kong Gateway plugin server configuration](#kong-gateway-plugin-server-configuration).

-Check out the [go-plugins](https://github.com/Kong/go-plugins/tree/v0.5.0) repository for an example of the required updates; plugins with the `-lm` suffix correspond to the legacy method, while those without the suffix correspond to the embedded plugin server approach.
+Check out the [go-plugins](https://github.com/Kong/go-plugins/tree/v0.5.0) repository for an example of the required updates.
+Plugins with the `-lm` suffix correspond to the legacy method, while those without the suffix correspond to the embedded plugin server approach.

 ## Developing Go plugins